-These oatmeal cookies are perfect for the holidays.
+These oatmeal, raisin, and walnut cookies are perfect for the holidays.
 The orange peel enhances the cookie with a wonderful citrus flavor that is not overpowering.
 It’s a great cookie to pack in a stacker container and take along on a hike, bike ride, or trip to the ski resort.

 Servings: Makes about 42 cookies